danielslaurinavics/delivery/README.md

 -	LocaleController with methods of setting up the application language during the session.
 -	DishController with methods for retrieving and showing list of dishes, creating and storing new dishes, returning a list of dishes filtered by search string in name of the dish.
 -	OrderController with methods for retrieving and showing list of orders, creating and storing new orders, updating the order status, returning a list of pending orders to restaurants.
--	CourierController with methods of retrieving and showing list of orders ready for delivery.
+-	CourierController with methods of retrieving and showing list of orders ready for delivery or en route, but being delivered by the courier user.
 -	RatingController with methods of assigning ratings to the order which is complete.
 -	UserController with methods of editind/blocking users, changing roles of users, as well as creating restaurants and assigning them to a user, whose role is Restaurant.
 -	Laravel standard RegisterController and LoginController.